 55. Go to the World Football Championships

-I’m not a fan of football, but I would definitely do it for the atmosphere.
-To watch a sports event among 80.000 people is a unique experience.
-The next one is in 2018 in Russia.
+I’m not a fan of football, but I would do it for the atmosphere.
+To watch a sports event among 80,000 people is a unique experience.
+The next one is in 2022 in Qatar.

 56. Visit 100 countries in the world